vuejs/v2.vuejs.org/src/guide/forms.md

 ## Basics Usage

-You can use the `v-model` directive to create two-way data bindings on form input elements.
+You can use the `v-model` directive to create two-way data bindings on form input and textarea elements.
 It automatically picks the correct way to update the element based on the input type.
 Although a bit magical, `v-model` is essentially syntax sugar for updating data on user input events, plus special care for some edge cases.

 ### Text